mrjeronluther/PBTT-Utility-Management-System/README.md

-# PBTT Utility ManagementS System
+# PBTT Utility Management System

 ## Introduction
 The **PBTT Utility Management System** is an advanced automation framework designed to manage, calculate, and audit utility billing data (Electricity, Water, and LPG).
 It streamlines the transition from raw consumption data to final **Projected Billing to Tenants (PBTT)**.